sathishk2212/TRAINING-MODULE/README.md

 # TRAINING-MODULE
-This module provides simple worksheets to help learn CSS
+This module provides simple worksheets to help learn HTML and CSS